nerettilab/GINOM/README.md

 Step 1) Convert .bed files to .mat files.

 Download a .bed file for the desired query interval set as well as a .bed file for each reference interval set.
 Save each .bed file as an excel file (.xlsx).
 Use the script run_CreateMatFromExcel.m to convert these spreadsheets to .mat files, which will be used later as input to a data preprocessing function.
-Instructions for run_CreateMatFromExcel.m are the following:

-a) Set query_or_reference equal to 'query', and then set output_path equal to the path where you wish to store the query interval .mat file to be created.
-Within the first if-statement, set data_path equal to the path where your query interval excel spreadsheet is stored, and set input_filename to the query interval file name in the format 'filename.xlsx'.
-Set output_filename to the file name of the .mat file to be created in the format 'filename.mat'.

-Importantly, depending on the specified argument, this script calls one of two other scripts: CreateQueryMatFromExcel.m and CreateReferenceMatFromExcel.m.
+Importantly, it must be noted that, depending on the argument specified in this script, it calls one of two other scripts: CreateQueryMatFromExcel.m and CreateReferenceMatFromExcel.m.
 These scripts, in the form distributed on this site, are written for use on a Windows machine.
 To modify them for use on another operating system, it is necessary to change one line in each of these files.
 For CreateQueryMatFromExcel.m, change line 8 to 'save([output_path '/' output_filename],'Q');'.
 For CreateReferenceMatFromExcel.m, change line 27 to 'save([output_path '/' output_filename],'R');'.
 Windows users should not make any changes to these scripts.

+Instructions for run_CreateMatFromExcel.m are the following:

+a) Set query_or_reference equal to 'query', and then set output_path equal to the path where you wish to store the query interval .mat file to be created.
+Within the first if-statement, set data_path equal to the path where your query interval excel spreadsheet is stored, and set input_filename to the query interval file name in the format 'filename.xlsx'.
+Set output_filename to the file name of the .mat file to be created in the format 'filename.mat'.

 Run the script.
 The function CreateQueryMatFromExcel.m will perform the file conversion and save the .mat file in the specified location.